Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_github_python/github_python_connector.md

 ### Monitor the ingestion

 Once the ingestion is started you can monitor its state using state and data preview tabs.
 It might take some time before any data is visible.
+You may want to refresh the whole page if data does not appear in a minute or two.
 If multiple repositories were configured, the visible data can be changed using the selection box.

 ![state.png](assets/state.png)